 I used two different methods to dehydrate them.
 I wanted to find out which worked better.
 One method is to gently submerge them in low simmering water until they burst.
 This will allow the cranberries to open and speed up the drying process.
-They other method is to place them thawed whole in the dehydrator.
-This step takes a bit longer, but in the end I think it resulted in a better tasting berry.
+The other method is to place them thawed whole in the dehydrator.
+This step takes a bit longer, but in the end, I think it resulted in a better tasting berry.

 I used a slotted spoon to place and remove the bursting cranberries into a metal strainer.
 You will see the cranberries begin to open up after a few moments.
-Be careful not to over cook the berries or they will turn to mush.
+Be careful not to overcook the berries or they will turn to mush.
 I then placed them on a cookie sheet to cool.

 Using The Drying Tray Cranberries